What Pesticides do Exterminators Use?

 When it comes to using professional-grade pesticides or ingredients, every company has its own unique formula.
-However, there are certain pesticides that are most commonly used nowadays, such as pyrethroids and pyrethrins, as well as piperonyl butoxide, and hydramethylnon.
+However, there are certain pesticides that are most commonly used nowadays by pest control companies, such as pyrethroids and pyrethrins, as well as piperonyl butoxide, and hydramethylnon.
 Diazinon, chlorpyrifos, and some other organophosphates used to be common in the past, but starting in 2001, they have become almost obsolete after the Environmental Protection Agency decided to restrict their use.

 Common Pesticides Used By Exterminators